KRFOSS/kali-docs/development/contributing-runtime-tests/index.md

 Now to run your tests, all you have to do is run the following command: `autopkgtest ~/packages/mytest/ -- qemu /srv/autopkgtest-images/kali-rolling.img` and point to the directory that contains the package you want to test.

 There are many other variations which will potentially be needed, and can be found at /usr/share/doc/autopkgtest/README.running-tests.html.
-It is encouraged to use the Gitlab CI however, as many things have the potential to go wrong with local tests and it is easier to get help if needed when using Gitlab.
+It is encouraged to use the GitLab CI however, as many things have the potential to go wrong with local tests and it is easier to get help if needed when using GitLab.